gowdaganesh005/SudokuSolver/README.md

 * Dark Mode
 * Auto shift to next cell as soon as one number is entered
 * Navigation via arrow keys removing dependency on mouse to enter input to each cell
+* Color differnce to easily differenciate between the user entered inputs and generated values

 ### Try out it here !!!
 [Live Link ](https://sudoku-solver-2-n2z6gh8ml-gowdaganesh005s-projects.vercel.app)